List of characters in the Breaking Bad franchise: Skinny Pete

-Skinny Pete (played by Charles Baker) is Jesse's friend.
+Peter, commonly referred to as Skinny Pete (played by Charles Baker), is Jesse's friend.
 He served time in prison with Tuco and introduces Jesse to him.
 Jesse recruits Pete to deal meth, although Pete is on probation.
 When Pete is mugged by two addicts, Jesse is forced to get the money and product back.
 After Badger is arrested and Combo is killed, Pete quits dealing for Jesse, fearing being sent back to prison and for his own safety.
 He decides to sell meth for Jesse again, albeit on a smaller scale.
 He attends Narcotics Anonymous meetings with Badger.
 After following the program together and staying clean, they relapse when Jesse tempts them with meth.
 After a few days of heavy meth use they leave Jesse's house.
 In the Season 5 episode "Hazard Pay", Pete is shown to be a talented pianist as he plays a small section of C.P.E.
 Bach's Solfeggietto at a music store.
 He is also seen in the mid-season premiere "Blood Money", hanging out at Jesse's house and listening to Badger's Star Trek script.

 Pete is seen briefly in the series finale, when Walt compels Gretchen and Elliot to use his remaining money to establish a trust for Walter Jr. and Badger and Pete to use laser pointers to make them believe hitmen will kill them if they do not comply.
 Pete and Badger also inform Walt that his trademark blue meth is still circulating, which Walt realizes means Jesse is still alive.

 In El Camino, Pete and Badger give Jesse a place to sleep after he flees from Jack's compound in Todd's El Camino.
 The following morning, Pete devises a plan to help Jesse evade police.
 Badger and Pete give Jesse the money Walt paid them for their role in coercing Gretchen and Elliot.
 Pete stays with the El Camino and waits for police to respond to its Lojack so he can claim he obtained it by trading his Thunderbird to Jesse.
 Badger drives Pete's Thunderbird several hours south to make it appear Jesse fled to Mexico.
 Jesse departs Pete and Badger's house in Badger's Pontiac Fiero.
 Pete is last seen moving the El Camino to his driveway so it will be visible from the street when the police arrive.
 As later revealed by Francesca Liddy in Better Call Saul's "Breaking Bad", Skinny Pete and Badger's plan worked and the authorities later found the car by the Mexico border and as a result, they believe that Jesse has fled to Mexico.

 Before the release of El Camino, Netflix dropped a teaser trailer showing the DEA interrogating Pete about Jesse's whereabouts.
 Though it was not used in the film, several critics speculated after the premiere that the scene likely occurred after Jesse left Pete and Badger's house, which would make the trailer his final chronological appearance.